 There are two main culprits that can cause your body to have an allergic reaction at the site of your new piercing: the material of the jewelry in place and the cleaning solution being used.

 If you believe you are having signs of an allergic reaction to your piercing, find out what material the jewelry is made from.
 A small portion of people are sensitive to the nickel in steel body jewelry, especially if it’s a lower quality piece of jewelry.
-However, jewelry made from titanium or pure metals like gold and silver will not cause an allergic reaction. (*Note: A small percentage of people still might experience a reaction to titanium or gold)
+However, jewelry made from titanium or gold will most likely not cause an allergic reaction. (*Note: A small percentage of people still might experience a reaction to titanium or gold)